RabinPhaiju/React-Learn/interview-questions.md

 # multiple component in same file.

 # Dumb components are stateless functional components.

+# Is it possible to use React without rendering elelemts? --> yes return null or false

+# How to define constansts in Reacts

+    - using es7 static field

+# Why shoud we not update state directly?

+    - it wont re-render the component.

 # pass data from child to parent